ukgov-equality-hub/ethnicity-facts-and-figures/README_DATA.md

 ### How it works

-Both chartbuilders are have the handleNewData(success) function at their heart
+Both chartbuilders have the handleNewData(success) function at their heart

 - User pastes excel content as text into the data box and clicks Okay.
 - handleNewData(success) is triggered and makes an AJAX call to the AutoDataGenerator endpoint.
 A list of autodata presets with processed data is returned.